 This relates to what we’ve already noted, that religious texts likely contain some real people, events, and places mixed with fictional absurdities.
 Including Jerusalem or Pilate doesn’t mean someone rose from the dead.
 The above assertion, however, posits that the volume of historical detail in the gospels 1) make them unique compared to earlier tales of the divine and 2) make them more likely to be true because more details make stories more verifiable (if someone claims something happened in Jerusalem then people at the time could go there to investigate and interview witnesses).

 All this is easily dismissed.
-First, even if the gospels had more historical details than any stories of the supernatural up to that point in human history this fact would not make them any more credible.
+First, even if the gospels had more historical details than any stories of the supernatural up to that point in human history (which may be utter nonsense) this fact would not make them any more credible.
 What of tales before the gospels that had the most historical details?
 Were they “more true” than texts that came before them?
 What of the stories after the gospels, from around the world?
 If they have more historical facts are they then more valid than the tales of Jesus?

 Second, the level of historical detail in the gospels and other holy texts is difficult to measure, thus difficult to compare.
 The Sanhedrin was almost certainly a real body but did Joseph of Arimathea truly exist?
 Or was he a fictional character?
 The Sea of Galilee is real but did Peter exist to walk on it?
 The Roman Empire existed but would it really conduct a census where every man (millions of people) had to return to his birthplace, creating absolute chaos and contradicting the point of a census, which is not simply to see how many people you reign over but also where they currently live?
 The same problems exist in other tales: separating fact from fiction is a challenge.
 I don’t know of any analysis that lends credence to the notion that the gospels set a record for historical facts.